There are a couple of common and interesting lace web spiders in Narrogin. The name comes from the lacy nature of their very sticky webs.

-The Black House Spider Badumna insignis that has a funnel-type web in every home and many cars (I have one in my external rear vision mirror), looks nasty but is really a wimp.
-They are very reclusive and are regularly eaten by birds and White-tailed Spiders.
+The Black House Spider Badumna insignis has a funnel-type web in every home and on many cars (I have one in both of my external rear vision mirrors).
+In the bush they are more difficult to find.
+Lookin hollow logs and in holes and crevices.